ekwan/PyPlate/docs/source/users_guide/usage_tracking.rst

 -  Three usage tracking modes are offered:

    - :ref:`substance-tracking`: reports how much of a particular Substance has entered specified destination containers
-   - :ref:`amount-remaining:`: reports the the total mass/volume/quantity in a Container at the end or start of a Stage
+   - :ref:`amount-remaining`: reports the the total mass/volume/quantity in a Container at the end or start of a Stage
    - :ref:`container-flow-tracking`: reports the inflows and outflows of a particular Container, which is useful in the case where materials are added to the container during the recipe stage

 - If any tracking methods are used with Plates, an array of results for each well is returned